BorgwardtLab/PyChange/README.md

 - `exact`: Exact method mines for multiple changes **carful: this is slow!!!**.
 - `ANOVA`: Find all pairwise dissimilar subsequences.
 - all methods can be combined with `_diff` for applying differences to the sequence
-- Try also `exact_diff_3` to find the three biggest changes in the exact method.
+- Try also `exact_diff_3` to find the three biggest changes accoring to the exact method.

 ## Output